ricardoyanez/naglib/README.md

 ## Usage

 The shared library `libnag.so` is installed in `/usr/local/lib`.
-Call a NAG routine with its normal syntax, and compile your code with `-lnag`,
+Call a NAG routine with its normal syntax, and compile your code with `-lnag` and the GSL libraries,

     $ gfortan -o myprog myprof.f -lnag -lgsl -lgslcblas -lm